hci-lab-um/heuristics-for-test-tool-design/H01-Why-do-we-need-this-tool.md

 -	Why does the organization want the tool?
 -	Are there contradicting goals from different parts of the organization?
 - What happens if (part of) the tool is not used?
+- Should we use the tool at all?

 ## Activities, tools and techniques to help answer the questions
 [Back to Top](#TopofPage)